Bang up to date and practical information that you can't afford to be without.

 Innovative exercises illustrate what you've learnt and how to use it.

-Andrew Lymer is Head of Department of Accounting and Finance at University of Birmingham.
+Andy Lymer is Head of Department of Accounting and Finance at University of Birmingham.
 He also heads up Lymer & Associates, undertaking numerous research, consultancy and publishing projects.